 - Divide the batter evenly between four muffin tin wells.
 Top with sugar mixture.
 Bake in the toaster oven at 400 degrees for 17-18 minutes.
 Check for doneness and insert a toothpick into the middle of the muffin, if it comes out clean the muffins are done.

 - Cool 10 minutes before removing from muffin tin.

 Amount Per Serving: Calories: 268Total Fat: 7gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 62mgSodium: 422mgCarbohydrates: 45gFiber: 1gSugar: 26gProtein: 6g

 The nutritional information provided here are estimates and are not calculated by a registered dietitian.

 Simple ingredients use for the best pure flavor.

 Variations and Substitutions

-I use frozen blueberries because they are picked and flash-frozen and the height of ripeness and I’m confident they will be flavorful.
+I use frozen blueberries, the Wymans are great because they are picked and flash-frozen and the height of ripeness and I’m confident they will be flavorful.
 The frozen blueberries should be added to the batter while still frozen.
 Fresh blueberries also work, just make sure you find the ripe sweet ones.
 You can also substitute another frozen fruit like a triple berry medley.